How to check eviction history overview

 Landlord Legal Responsibilities When Using Eviction Reports

-- Provide them with a copy of the report and let them know how to dispute any errors
+Applicants have the right to dispute inaccurate or outdated information in their reports.
+You’re required to give them a copy of the report and let them know how to dispute any errors.

 Note: Some areas limit the use of older evictions or require landlords to offer tenants a chance to explain their history.